brickster241/LLM_Projects/LLM-Summarizer/README.md

 ## 🛠️ How It Works

 1. **Input Formats:**
-   - URL (Website article)
-   - YouTube Video Link
+   - .mp4 Video File
    - PDF File
-   - Audio File
+   - .mp3 / .wav Audio File

 2. **Processing:**
    - Extracts relevant content from the input.
-   - Uses an LLM (e.g., OpenAI's GPT) to analyze and summarize the content.
+   - Uses an LLM (e.g., OpenAI's GPT-4o-mini) to analyze and summarize the content.

 3. **Output:**
    - Displays the summary directly on the web page.
-   - Option to download the summary as a text file.

 ---

 ## 🧑‍💻 Technologies Used

-- **Backend:** OpenAI GPT-4o-mini (or another LLM API).
+- **Backend:** OpenAI GPT-4o-mini.
 - **Frontend:** Streamlit for a dynamic web interface.
 - **Additional Tools:**
-  - `BeautifulSoup` or `Selenium` for web scraping.
-  - `PyPDF2` or `pdfplumber` for PDF parsing.
+  - `PyPDF2` for PDF parsing.
-  - `yt-dlp` and `whisper` for YouTube transcription.
-  - `Whisper` or other speech-to-text tools for audio file processing.
+  - `Whisper` for speech-to-text tools and audio/video file processing.

 ---